Airports Council International

-Airports Council International (ACI) is an organization of airport authorities aimed at unifying industry practices for airport standards.
-Established in 1991, its headquarters (ACI World) are based in Montreal, Quebec, Canada, and its members operate nearly 2000 airports.
+Airports Council International (ACI) is an organization of airport authorities, informing members of industry practices and airport standards.
+Established in 1991, its headquarters (ACI World) are based in Montreal, Quebec, Canada, and its members operate more than 2000 airports.

-Major programmes include safety enhancement (APEX) and Airport Service Quality Awards (ASQ), based on passenger satisfaction ratings.
-Other initiatives cover economics, operational security, carbon accreditation and passenger transportation.
-Next Experience in Travel and Technologies (NEXTT) coordinates the movement of passengers, cargo, baggage and aircraft by using processing technology and interactive decision-making.
+Major programs include safety enhancement and Airport Service Quality Awards (ASQ), based on passenger satisfaction ratings.
+Other initiatives cover economics, operational security, carbon accreditation, and passenger transportation.

 Background

 Before 1970, the world's airports were represented by three distinct associations: